PratikGaw/demo-new/README.md

 This is  the demo of github
 There is first change
 <br>
-hello everyone this is modified file
+hello everyone this is modified file.
+This is new modified
 </br>